Afzaal Ahmad: Cinema and television

 His transition to television came through early PTV serials, often working with writers like Ashfaq Ahmad and Bano Qudsia.

 He made his film debut in 1971 and went on to appear in more than 200 films in Urdu, Punjabi, and Pashto.
 Notable films include International Gorillay (1990), in which he played a prominent supporting role, as well as Sharif Badmash, Ilaqa Incharge, and Hell's Ground (2007), a cult horror film in which he played a rare late-career role in English-language cinema.

-Ahmad was known for portraying authoritative and dignified characters, often cast as judges, police officers, or feudal lords,contributing to his image as a serious and graceful performer.
+Ahmad was known for portraying authoritative and dignified characters, often cast as judges, police officers, or feudal lords, contributing to his image as a serious and graceful performer.

 He remained active in the industry for over five decades, spanning Pakistan's golden age of cinema through its decline and digital-era revival.

-Personal life

-Afzaal Ahmad was married and had three daughters.
-In the early 2000s, his wife and daughters relocated to London, leaving him to reside in Lahore with his mother, sister, and brother‑in‑law.

-Last years and death
+Later years and death

 In 2001, Ahmad suffered a serious brain hemorrhage followed by a stroke, which led to long-term speech impairment and paralysis.
 He continued to live at his Lahore farmhouse with close family support until his death in 2022.
 Despite his illness, he received care from immediate family but faced periods of social and financial isolation due to health setbacks.

 On 2 December 2022, Ahmad died at Lahore General Hospital after suffering from a brain hemorrhage.